dehfoucw/Debloated-tweak-any-samsung-phone-/README.md

 # Debloated&tweaks-SAMSUNG-PHONE

-❗❗⚠️⚠️this script may cause the Loss of Warranty on your device ⚠️⚠️❗❗
+❗❗⚠️⚠️this script may cause the Loss of Warranty on your device ⚠️⚠️❗❗ plz dont care about virus on this file

 # step 1 :how to use